shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 -   Bear
 -   Spider

-Your species gives you ability score bonuses, background, languages, and extra features.
+Your species gives you ability score bonuses, a background, languages, and extra features.
 It also determines your hit die.

 Each species has its own unique set of backgrounds to choose from, each with their own stat bonuses.